zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 ..
   .. image:: _images/anaconda_sima_install/5_2_update_conda.PNG

-8) Once having the repository downloaded from GitHub and unzipped (steps 1-6), in Anaconda Prompt, navigate to this folder by using the ``cd`` command and specify the correct path.
+8) Once you have the repository downloaded from GitHub and unzipped (steps 1-6), in Anaconda Prompt, navigate to this folder by using the ``cd`` command and specify the correct path.
 For example, when the folder is downloaded to desktop, the command will be ``cd Desktop/NAPE_imaging_analysis-master``.

 >>> (base) C:\Users\stuberadmin>cd Desktop/NAPE_imaging_analysis
 >>> (base) C:\Users\stuberadmin\Desktop\NAPE_imaging_analysis>